Acatalasia

-Presentation
+Signs and symptoms

 The disorder is relatively benign, although it causes an increased incidence of oral ulcers, and can under rare circumstances lead to gangrene.
 Symptoms primarily affect children.

-Genetic
+Causes

 Acatalasia is often the result of mutations in both copies of the CAT gene which codes for the enzyme catalase.
 There are multiple types of mutation that can cause this condition.
 Inheriting a single CAT mutation results in hypocatalasia, in which catalase levels are reduced, but still at functional levels.

 Diagnosis

 This disorder is commonly diagnosed pouring hydrogen peroxide on the patient's blood sample.
 Instead of a very bubbling reaction, blood turns brown-colored, which means the patient suffers from acatalasia.

 Management

 Epidemiology

 In parts of Japan, this condition has been found in approximately 1.4% of people.
 Researchers estimate that the condition occurs in 1 in 20,000 people in Hungary and Switzerland.

 History

 In 1948, Dr. Shigeo Takahara (1908–1994), a Japanese otolaryngologist first reported this new disease.
 He had examined a patient with an oral ulcer.
 He had spread hydrogen peroxide on the diseased part, but oxygen was not generated due to the lack of catalase.